MrKittenK/Lambda-OGX/README.md

 Simple, I want to make an Ultra Slim OG-XBOX.
 To do this i will be removing the DVD drive, adding in a 2.5" storage solution (ide to sata adapter).
-Removing the front controller ports, with the combination of BlueRetro and OGX360 I will be able to use a DS4 pad or a Boone pad etc.
+Removing the front controller ports, with the combination of BlueRetro and OGX360 I will be able to use a DS4 pad or a Xinput/HID/XboxOne pad etc.
 As such I will have zero need for plug-in controllers.

 In making the Ultra Slim I shall be trying to also provide a custom power supply with regulators etc.